theredfish/docker-pdflatex/README.md

 docker ps
 ```

-- The container is running in a detach mode with interactive tty
+- The container is run in detached mode with interactive tty
 - The shared folder is a non-existing / empty folder
 - The container is named pdflatex